gxo-labs/gxo/docs/GXO Architecture Design.md

 *   **Supply Chain Integrity: Module Signature Verification.** To prevent the execution of unauthorized or tampered code, the daemon can be configured with a `fail-closed` policy that requires all modules to have a valid cryptographic signature (e.g., via `cosign`).
 This ensures that only trusted code, signed by a recognized authority, can be executed by the Kernel.

-### **4.3.
-Data Security: Protecting Information in Motion and at Rest**
+### 4.3.
+Data Security, Integrity, and Provenance

-GXO implements specific controls to protect sensitive data, especially secrets, throughout the automation lifecycle.
+GXO implements specific controls to protect sensitive data throughout the automation lifecycle and to provide a verifiable record of execution.

 *   **The "Taint and Redact" System:** This is a critical GXO feature for preventing accidental credential leakage.
 The Kernel's template engine internally "taints" any value resolved via the `secret` function.
 This taint is tracked on a per-workload basis.
 Any attempt to write a tainted value to the state store (via `register`) or log it in an error message will result in the value being automatically replaced with a `[REDACTED_SECRET]` placeholder.

 *   **State Encryption at Rest:** For persistent deployments, the `gxo daemon`'s state file (e.g., BoltDB) supports optional, transparent encryption at rest using an AEAD cipher like AES-GCM, protecting all persisted workload state and results on disk.

+*   **Module Signature Verification:** To prevent the execution of unauthorized or tampered code, the daemon can be configured with a `fail-closed` policy that requires all modules to have a valid cryptographic signature (e.g., via `cosign`).
+This ensures that only trusted code, signed by a recognized authority, can be executed by the Kernel.

+*   **Verifiable Audit Trail:** Each Workload's lifecycle is tracked in an append-only execution log, including timestamped state transitions, operator-injected payloads (via Resume Context), and the precise module version executed.
+This provides a verifiable audit chain for regulatory environments.